-A service address is also required by all company directors, subscribers, company secretaries, LLP members and PSCs (‘people with significant control’ of a company).
-It serves as the official contact address for the individual where they receive official government mail from UK governing agencies, such as HMRC and Companies House.
+A service address is also required by all company directors, subscribers, company secretaries, LLP members, and People with Significant Control (PSCs).
+Serving as the official contact address for the individual, official government mail from HMRC, Companies House, and other government agencies are delivered to that location.

 A registered office, on the other hand, is the official contact address for the company or LLP itself.
-It serves as the official contact address for delivering official government mail by post or hand and for the public inspection of the firm’s registers.
+It serves as the official contact address for the receipt of official government mail and for the public inspection of the company’s statutory registers.

 About service addresses

-- Any other person or registrable legal entity with significant control or influence over a company (these individuals are known as People with Significant Control, or simply PSCs).
+- Any other person or registrable legal entity with significant control or influence over a company – these individuals are known as People with Significant Control, or PSCs

-- It is the official contact address where the aforementioned individuals receive official government mail and correspondence from UK governing agencies (e.g. Companies House and HMRC) regarding their role in the company or LLP.
+A service address is the official contact address where the registered individual will receive official government mail and correspondence from Companies House, HMRC, and other official bodies regarding their role in the company or LLP

-- Can be located anywhere in the world as it does not have to be in the UK.
+- located anywhere in the world – it does not have to be in the UK

-- Can be the same address as the registered office (you can also ‘link’ the service address to your registered office so that it will automatically change whenever the latter is moved).
+- the same address as the registered office (you can also ‘link’ the service address to your registered office so that it will automatically change whenever the latter is changed)

 Does my service address have to be in the UK?

 No, your service address can be located in any country and you can change it at any time, as often as you wish.